4 Virtual Fundraising Ideas for Schools & Nonprofits

 PTAs and sports teams can still raise money and keep students and families connected – through your concession stand!
 You can easily set up your concession stand to operate offering: express order, carry-out, or contactless delivery.
 Orders can be taken online utilizing social media channels, your website, or even setting up an online order app using sites like fanfoodapp.

 To operate at top-efficiency and gain the most profit, keep your menu offering simple.
 Concession foods are quick and easy to make but offering great grab-and-go, prepackaged items like caramel corn, popcorn, cotton candy, nachos, pretzels, and more will keep things moving even quicker.

 3 – Online Auction

-If you were planning on having an auction this spring, setting up an online auction is a great alternative.
+If you were planning on having an auction this fall, setting up an online auction is a great alternative.
 Create fun food gift baskets made from your concession stand to auction off.
 You can even add in a few gift cards from local businesses to sweeten the deal and support your community!
 Start a live stream on YouTube or Vimeo and have those attending bid in the comment section.
 Or you can look at online auction management platforms like Bidding for Good or schoolauction.net.

 4 – Virtual Craft Night Fundraiser

 Similar to a virtual cooking class and based on “wine and design” events, you can offer a virtual craft night fundraiser to your community.
 This idea is entertaining and gives adults and kids the chance to create fun art for a good cause.
 This type of fundraiser does require advanced registration because you will need time to allow pick up or deliver the craft supplies to each participant.